sandeepshakya2019/ISE_1_Frontend/README.md

 Implementation:

 Frontend:
-Use the device camera for clicking photos in real-time.
+Use the device camera for clicking photos in real time.
 Integrate file input components to allow manual uploads.
 Backend:
-Use Multer middleware to handle image uploads from the frontend.
+Use Multer middleware to handle image uploads from the front end.
 Upload images to Cloudinary for efficient storage, delivery, and on-the-fly transformations.
 Provide features like:
 Viewing uploaded photos directly in the app via Cloudinary CDN URLs.